 - When Possible, Trigger Pads Or Knobs

-Before we move onto our five recommended 32-key MIDI keyboards, please take a moment to view some of the best-selling MIDI keyboards that are currently available on Amazon:
+Before we move onto our five recommended 32-key MIDI keyboards, please take a moment to view some of the best-selling MIDI keyboards that are currently available online:

 And now, let’s begin with the Sampson M32.

 Don’t have much experience with MIDI keyboards?
 Do you find the ones with lots of buttons and knobs intimidating?
 Then maybe you should look into the M32.
 It’s small but it still have 32 keys, and it is very simple.

 The touch sliders on the left hand side of the panel control the pitch bend and modulation (you can map modulation to anything you want), and there is an octave control, an option to sustain a note simply by pressing a button (a great feature not a lot of MIDI keyboards have), a program button, a slider, a volume knob, and a series of functions you can trigger by pressing a key and then the enter key.

 Realistically, you might even use fewer features on here than it has.
 If you’re just looking for something to play notes, this is a great investment.
 It’s light, at just over one pound, and it connects with mini USB, which you can connect to a computer or even an iPad.
 It’s a low-stakes investment, and it’s a lot of fun.

 I like the touch sliders although I wish they were a little more sensitive.
 Same thing with the keys, which aren’t the worst, but are definitely small and aren’t high quality.
 But you can always adjust the velocity in your DAW later, if you need to.